- Trading for Beginners

 Trading MFI Signals

-Here is how to trade the signals delivered by the MFI indicator:
+Here is how to trade in South Africa with the signals delivered by the MFI indicator:

 - Overbought and Oversold Conditions

 As mentioned above, an MFI reading of above 80, implies overbought conditions.
 When prices are in overbought conditions, the idea is to seek opportunities to place sell orders in the market in anticipation of a trend reversal.
 A reading of below 20 implies oversold conditions in the market.
 When prices are in oversold conditions, the idea is to seek opportunities to place buy orders in the market in anticipation of a trend reversal.

 A divergence occurs when the price moves in the opposite direction of the indicator.
 A bullish divergence will occur when the price is edging lower, but the indicator values are surging higher.
 When this occurs, it implies that selling pressure is diminishing in the market and buyers are about to take over.
 A bullish divergence provides a potential opportunity to buy the underlying asset at a cheap price.
 On the other hand, a bearish divergence occurs when the price drifts higher, but the indicator values continue lower.
 This is a signal that buying pressure is diminishing in the market and sellers are looking to take charge.
 A bearish divergence offers a potential opportunity for sellers to cash out at a high price.

 In trending markets, the wisdom is always to join in the prevalent trend when the price makes a retracement.
 MFI can help traders in this regard.
 When there is an uptrend, an MFI drop to below 20, then back above this level, is a signal that the retracement is over, and prices are now ready to resume the bullish charge.
 Likewise, in a downtrend, an MFI surge above 80 followed by a drop below this level, is an indication that the retracement is now over, and prices are ready to continue with a bearish momentum.